Jaybee020/My-Blogs/content/posts/randnum-server/index.md

 ### Server Routers

-The endpoints exposed by the server that responds to requests made is discussed in the repo's server readme
+The endpoints exposed by the server that responds to requests made is discussed in the repo's server readme.

 ### Server Workers

-There are multiple workers running in the background of the server.
+There are multiple workers running in the background of the server via cronjobs.
 They help to run certain functions incase there is not any client to run them.
 This simply means that the server just simply acts as an open relayer that calls certain methods.
 These methods include

 1. Generating a new game
 2. Generating the lucky number